Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Introduction and related work

 \section{Introduction and related work}

-Modern statistics starts with a simple ambition: learn something general about the world from finite data drawn from some underlying data-generating process or distribution.
-The first goal is to compress the sample into one or more statistics: functions of the data designed to illuminate population features such as a mean effect, a regression coefficient, a quantile, or a risk ratio.
-We expect the variability of the statistic to decrease as the sample size increases, and to converge to some true value.
-But point estimates alone are not enough.
-Scientific claims require an assessment of uncertainty: how much would our statistic vary if we were to repeat the data collection under the same conditions?

-\textbf{Confidence intervals} Statisticians address this uncertainty by producing a {\em confidence set}: a data-dependent subset of the output space of the statistic that aims to contain the true value with a prespecified probability (the {\em confidence level}, typically 90–99\%), over repeated sampling from the same data-generating process.
+Confidence intervals (CIs) are a central tool in statistical inference: they quantify uncertainty around an estimator and support downstream tasks such as hypothesis testing and scientific reporting.
+A CI is a data-dependent subset of the parameter space that aims to contain the true value with a prespecified probability (the {\em confidence level}, typically 90–99\%), over independent sampling from the same data-generating process.
 The complement is the significance level $\alpha$: the tolerated probability that the returned set misses the truth.
-When the target is one-dimensional, the confidence set is usually an interval (a {\em confidence interval (CI)}).
 Note that since the dataset is random, the output set is random as well.
-We refer to the probability that it contains the true value as its {\em coverage}, and consider its accuracy to be the gap between the coverage and the desired confidence level.
+We refer to the probability that the CI contains the true value as its {\em coverage}, and consider its accuracy to be the gap between the coverage and the desired confidence level.
+This gap is not symmetric: CIs that under-cover fail to provide the advertised inferential guarantee, and thus are invalid, whereas over-covering CIs are valid but conservative, typically at the cost of wider intervals.

-There are two general routes to building such intervals.
-The first is parametric, relying on an analytically characterized (or asymptotically approximated) sampling distribution for the statistic.
-For example, a mean statistic, multiplied by the square root of the sample size, is approximately normally distributed, with the variance being the variance of the data distribution.
-Thus, constructing an interval centered at the mean of the sample, with two standard deviations below and above it, gives a $\approx 95\%$ confidence interval for the mean.
-Unfortunately, this approach is limited to special cases where the variance can be computed directly from the data.